Topics on this page

 For general billing information about Trend Micro Cloud One, see About Trend Micro Cloud One billing and pricing.

 Cost is based on hours during which your computers are protected by an agent.
 Partial protection within a clock-hour boundary is considered a full hour.You can see how this is calculated in the usage scenarios below.

-How Workload Security counts protection-hours varies by how the computer was added:
+How Workload Security counts protection-hours varies by where the computer was added:

-- If added through Computers > Add Account: Protection-hours start when the instance is powered on, and include hours when the Deep Security Agent status is "Offline".
+- If added under an AWS, Azure or CGP cloud connector: Protection-hours start when the instance is powered on, and include hours when the Deep Security Agent status is "Offline".
 Protection-hours stop when the instance is powered off, deleted, or the agent is uninstalled.

 - If added as a data center (not under an AWS, Azure, or GCP connector): Same as above, but excludes hours when the Deep Security Agent status is "Offline".

 Even if an agent's status is "Offline", protection continues with the agent's last known configuration.
 Other features such as centralized reporting, however, require connectivity with the Workload Security console.
 To troubleshoot, see "Offline" agent.
 Alternatively, if the computer is decommissioned and will be permanently offline, you should de-activate its agent on the Workload Security console.